Skip to main content

 individually configurable

-Users with this access level can see the following menu sections:
+Users with the Custom access level will always see the following areas:

 • Tasks